JieZheng-ShanghaiTech/SL_benchmark/README.md

     - `summary_metrics.ipynb`: Jupyter notebook for summarizing results.
     - `train/`: Training scripts for each model.
     - `utils/`: Utility scripts that support model operations and data manipulation.
     - `wandb/`: Weights & Biases tracking files for experiment tracking.
+(It will be automatically created during the runtime.)
     - `preprocess_exp_dep_scores.ipynb`: Notebook detailing preprocessing of experimental dependency scores.

 ## How to use